ppy/osu-wiki/wiki/Tournaments/CFC/CFDT_1/en.md

 ### Qualifiers

-*Qualifiers match result is unavailable, due to lack of documentation.*
+*Qualifiers match results are unavailable, due to lack of documentation.*

 ## Ruleset